riplrt/riplrt.github.io/donors.md

 subtitle: People that have contributed donations to the @RIPLRT
 ---

-We the **RIPL_Effect Research Team** are more than grateful for our donors.
+We, the **RIPL_Effect Research Team** are more than grateful for our donors.
 Find our current crowd funding campaign below, as well as the **list of donors** that have supported our research, mentoring, and educational endeavor’s!

-<iframe class='gfm-media-widget' image='1' coinfo='1' width='100%' height='100%' frameborder='0' id='advocate-for-the-ripleffect'></iframe><script src='//funds.gofundme.com/js/5.0/media-widget.js'></script>

----

 <b>We are grateful for the donations made by:</b>